 Once the agreed loan period has passed the lender who you borrowed from will continue to seek any unpaid amount on your loan.
 This will happen as the lender sets up automatic withdrawals from your account, attempting to regain as much for their loan as possible.
 This can result in bank fees for you.

 Although you will not go to jail for failing to pay back a loan, lenders often take clients to court, to claim back the money they have lost.
-It’s common for these cases to be over small amounts of money, so don’t be surprised if failing to repay your small loan results in a court case.
+It is common for these cases to be over small amounts of money, so don’t be surprised if failing to repay your small loan results in a court case.
 Never ignore a lawsuit, lenders often win because customers who have failed to repay their loans simply don’t turn up to court.

 Your lender may set up wage garnishment, which involves a part of your paycheck being withheld, and going directly to the lender to repay your loan.